 Gerald Jones, a native Texan, has been involved with the performance, production, and teaching of music for more than 30 years.
 He’s played live or recorded with Jerry Douglas, Mark O’Connor, Vince Gill, Sam Bush, Tanya Tucker, Grand Master Fiddle Champion Jim “Texas Shorty” Chancellor, Hank Thompson, Red Steagall, and many others of many genres.
 Gerald edits Mel Bay’s web magazine Banjo Sessions and frequently contributed to Joe Carr’s web magazine Mandolin Sessions.
 Gerald is on the board of the Allegro Guitar Society, which presents classical guitar performances in Dallas, Fort Worth and Las Vegas.
 He also writes and performs many Allegro Guitar Society outreach programs each year.
 He invented the Acoustic Plus electronic banjo pickup used by Earl Scruggs, Bela Fleck, Alan Munde, Bill Keith, and others.
 A multi-instrumentalist on banjo, mandolin, guitar, violin and dobro, Gerald has won banjos at the Winfield Banjo Championship.
 Gerald co-founded the Frisco Bluegrass Festival and Acoustic Music Camp, an instructional institute for acoustic musicians.
 Plus he teaches at many other camps across the country each year.
 For more about Gerald, see TheGeraldJones.com.

 Alan Tompkins is the founder and president of the Foundation.
 A native of western Kentucky, he’s an avid bluegrass fan and an established banjo and acoustic bass player.
 His solo album, No Part of Nothin’, was released in 2012.
 His love of music began at an early age, and he played southern gospel and country music extensively before and during his college years.
 With Gerald Jones, Alan co-founded the Frisco Bluegrass Festival (in Frisco, Texas; 2006-07) and Acoustic Music Camp, an annual instructional institute for traditional and acoustic musicians.
-In 2010, together with the City of Farmers Branch, Texas, Alan created the Bloomin’ Bluegrass Festival & Chili Cook-Off, the largest bluegrass event in north Texas, which was nominated for the International Bluegrass Music Association’s (IBMA) Bluegrass Event of the Year Award in both 2014 and 2017.
+In 2010, together with the City of Farmers Branch, Texas, Alan created the Bloomin’ Bluegrass Festival & Chili Cook-Off, the largest bluegrass event in north Texas, which was nominated for the International Bluegrass Music Association’s (IBMA) Bluegrass Event of the Year Award in 2014, 2017, 2019, and 2020.